 For comparison, conductive hearing loss is often thought of as auditory agnosia, a condition categorized by the sufferer's inability to differentiate between different sounds and noises.
 In contrast to conductive hearing loss, cortical deafness is not caused by the inability of sound to travel through the ear, but the inability to process and make good use of this information.

 Treatments and Coping with Cortical Deafness

-It is sometimes possible for a patient to have some or a small part of their hearing abilities restored.
-However, a lot of the time, coping strategies are advised.
-As this type of hearing loss is extremely rare, it's important to discuss your case and your hearing with a specialist doctor.
-Your doctor will be able to tell you what you specifically need from a hearing aid, and whether there are any other treatments for cortical hearing loss.
-However, it can be easier to gain a good understanding of this rare condition and its symptoms by understanding the similarities of cortical deafness and sensorineural hearing loss.
-Sensorineural hearing loss refers to loss of ability in the central part of the ear where sound information is processed.
-Although the causes and origin of the two types of hearing loss are very different, they can feel the same in terms of what the patient can hear.
+Sometimes, it is possible for a patient to have some, or a small part, of their hearing restored.
+However, a majority of the time, merely coping strategies are advised.
+As this type of hearing loss is extremely rare, it's important to discuss your case with a specialist doctor.
+Your doctor will be able to tell you what you specifically need from a hearing aid, and whether there are any other treatments available.

 At Advanced Affordable Hearing, we help people hear better at a price they can afford.
 Our hearing aids are pre-programmed to the most common types of hearing loss and do not require a trip to the audiologist.

 To start your journey to improved hearing, contact us now.